Dobrzyń nad Wisłą

-Dobrzyń nad Wisłą (/pl/) is a town in the Kuyavian-Pomeranian Voivodeship, in central Poland.
+Dobrzyń nad Wisłą (/pl/; Dobrin, 1939–1945 Dobrin an der Weichsel) is a town in the Kuyavian-Pomeranian Voivodeship, in central Poland.
 It lies on the Vistula River in the vicinity of Włocławek.
 As of December 2021, the town has a population of 2,025.

 History

 Foundation

 The settlement of Dobrzyń dates back to the Middle Ages.
 A stronghold existed at the site since 9th century, and later also a castle was erected.
 It became part of the emerging Polish state in the 10th century.
 The oldest known mention of Dobrzyń (as Dobrin) comes from 1065.

 In the 11th century there was a castellan stronghold here.
 From 1228, Konrad I of Masovia allowed the military knights called the Dobrzyń brothers.
 The crusading Order of Dobrzyń was granted Dobrzyń as a base in 1228, although the knights were later incorporated into the Teutonic Order.